pbklink/motif-core/etc/motif-core.api.md

     constructor(data: boolean | undefined);
 }

-// Warning: (ae-missing-release-tag) "EnumArrayUiAction" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export abstract class EnumArrayUiAction extends ArrayUiAction<Integer> {
-}

 // Warning: (ae-missing-release-tag) "EnumCorrectnessTableField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)